afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/RelativeRotaryEncoder/RelativeRotaryEncoder_en.md

 ## Firmware customization

 Customization takes place at file [CustomSetup.ino](../../../../src/Firmware/CustomSetup/CustomSetup.ino).

+You must assign two **different** "input numbers" to each rotary encoder, one for clockwise rotation and another for counter-clockwise rotation.
+Valid input numbers are in the range of 0 to 63 (inclusive).
+The **firmware will not boot** if an invalid input number is detected.

 Edit the body of `simWheelSetup()` and place a call to `inputs::addRotaryEncoder()` for each rotary encoder as shown below.

 - First parameter is the GPIO assigned to `CLK` or `A`.